 Similarly, Yellow pages carry shapes and objects for you to paint onto walls as part of your paintings to liven up the town.
 For example one of the ones you start with is a group of stars: painting them with a quick flick of the controller spreads them across the area you aim, and suddenly you have a twinkling starry sky.
 It is worth noting that you can turn off the motion controls, and control the paintbrush with the analog stick, but it is so well implemented that I didn’t feel the need to.
 However, not every wall begins as a free canvas for you: a sludge that is called “Darkness” seems to have spread itself across the town, and part of your job is to eradicate it with “Super-Paint”.
 This Super-Paint is acquired by making your genies happy, by either painting something they ask you for, or by playing with them.
 These interactions bring you closer to the Genies, and establish a great sense of friendship and closeness, particularly as the only other physical characters you meet are the bullies.

-Throughout the game, a gang of kids hang out in various places of Denska, and will chase and beat up Ash if they see him, or even throw his paintbrush away.
+Throughout the game, a gang of kids hang out in various places of Denska, and will chase and beat up Ash, or even throw his paintbrush away, if they see him.
 As a result, you are encouraged to use higher ground such as roofs to stay out of their reach.
 You can also use the right arrow button to attract them to your location, before then evading them, and running toward their starting position to further a puzzle.
 Their presence is even felt outside of these sections, as you see their grafitti all over the town, carrying messages of disdain for Denska, and writing insults against Ash.
 Often I painted over these both as a way of removing the graffiti, but also as an excuse to just keep painting, which is a testament I think to the games’ charming and enjoyable painting mechanic.

 Along with the grafitti, hints of the game’s world is carried out in newspapers you can collect throughout Denska, detailing why it was abandoned, with Ash’s comments on them sometimes helping to flesh out his own family’s struggle and connection with the town.
 Speaking of the story, the game deals with the subject matter of childhood bullying and nostalgia with such delicacy and powerful symbolism.
 Without wishing to spoil the finer details, the game explores the sources of Bullying, the ways in which children use art as a coping mechanism to express themselves, and the ways in which we remember our younger years.
 This is done not only through the gameplay itself, but also in some spellbinding animated cutscenes that look like living drawings and paintings.
 These were some of my favourite moments of the game as it showed that Pixelopus, the developers of Concrete Genie, didn’t just rely on a unique gameplay idea, but a genuinely affecting and nuanced story.
 It made me think of my own experience of being bullied in primary school, and I immediately connected with Ash as a result, despite the relatively small amount of dialogue.
 It is also because of this, that I feel Concrete Genie would be a perfect game to be played by kids in primary school, to introduce them to the concept of bullying, and explain it in a way that dodges having the stigma of boredom that children place on the classroom or Edu-tainment.